GraphicsBlast

 $(CC) $(OBJS) $(INCLUDE_DIRS) $(LINKER_DIRS) $(LIBRARIES) $(FLAGS) -o $(OBJ_NAME)

 We set up the INCLUDE_DIRS variable to tell the compiler where to look for header files using the -I flag, immediately followed by the path without a space.
-I do this twice, once for the SDL headers and once for GLEW.
+This is done twice, first for the path to the SDL headers and then for GLEW headers.
 Obviously, you should adjust these locations according to where you unzipped the libraries.

 Likewise we use the -L flag in the same way to pass in the folders where the libraries can be found, and this time store it in the LINKER_DIRS variable.

-We have another variable called FLAGS for passing some compilation flags to our compiler.
-The first flag, -Wall turns on all warnings, to ensure we're writing good coode.
-For the second flag we set, we need to understand that in Windows, programs can be either console based, or window based.
-Sometimes you may have noticed when running a program a small command line appears in the background - this means you're looking at a console based program!
-While having a console alongside our program is great for debugging, it is common to then switch to a regular window program before publishing your program, without a console window alongside.
+For the second flag, we need to understand that in Windows, for historical reasons, programs can be either console-based, or window-based.
+Sometimes you may have noticed when running a program a small command line appears in the background - this means you're looking at a console-based program!
+Console-based programs can have windows, it's just that they start by opening a console, whereas window programs start by opening a window.
+While having a console alongside our program is great for debugging, it is common to then switch to a regular window-based program before publishing your app, without a console window alongside.

-While there is a default, you will likely want to change this depending on whether you're compiling to test and debug, or whether you're creating a release for users.
+While there is a default setting, you will likely want to change this depending on whether you're compiling to test and debug, or whether you're creating a release for users.
 So we'll explicitly set this parameter in our FLAGS variable, which you can then adjust depending on what you want to do.
-Using the flag -Wl,-subsystem,windows will tell the linker that it should use Window's window subsytem, without an accompanying console, while -Wl,-subsystem,console will tell the linker you want the accompanying console to be present.
-Everything else will be taken care of automatically.
+Using the flag -Wl,-subsystem,windows will tell the linker that it should use the window subsystem, without an accompanying console, while -Wl,-subsystem,console will tell the linker you want the accompanying console to be present where any print statements will appear.

 We finish up with a variable for the output executable name, and that's essentially it.
 Now, our makefile can build pretty much any program from this tutorial series.
-It's far easier to now just type mingw32-make.exe each time we want to compile than typing out the whole compile command (and don't forget to tab to auto-complete!).
-Realistically the only time we will ever change this file is if we need to compile an extra source code file, or perhaps if we link to another library.
+It's far easier to now just type mingw32-make.exe each time we want to compile than typing out the whole compile command (and don't forget to press tab while typing this to auto-complete!).
+Realistically the only time we will ever need to change this file is if we need to compile an extra source code file, or perhaps if we link to another library.

 Cleaning Up

-There is one more thing I want to show you in makefiles before we start building a real program.
+There is one more thing I want to show you about makefiles before we start building a real program.

 Quite often, compiling creates files which "pollute" our workspace.
 This can be temporary files from our text editor, other temporary files, or perhaps object files if you choose to do some really fancy compiling procedure.
 Even the executable file.